 Provence may not spring to mind as a setting for a mystery, but these authors think so.
-If you enjoy a who done it, then this collection of murders, thefts, drug busts and generally bad actors is for you.
-Settings are Provencal vineyards, art galleries and even on the chic the French Riviera.
+If you enjoy a who done it, this collection of murders, thefts, drug busts and generally bad actors is for you.
+Settings are Provencal vineyards, art galleries, and even the chic French Riviera.
 Enjoy diving into the pages of these novels and attempting to solve the mysteries.

-To order a copy, please click on the book cover images or titles.
+Please click on the book cover images or titles to order a copy.
 As an Amazon Associate, the site earns from qualifying purchases.
-Note: if you purchase a book via these links we receive a small commission that does not impact the price you pay.
-Thank you in advance for supporting the work we do to maintain Perfectly Provence.
+If you purchase a book via these links, we receive a small commission that does not impact your price.
+Thank you in advance for supporting our work to maintain Perfectly Provence.

 Death on the Riviera by John Bude (pen name) writes lyrically about the Riviera: in Cap Martin, the blue waters of the Mediterranean.
 At first, the romantic magic of the Mediterranean leaves the stodgy Scotland Yard Inspector unmoved.
 But gradually, he falls under the spell of the place.
 With part of the mystery solved, Meredith realizes he will have to return home, shuddering to wet England.
 In her review Mary-Jane Deeb writes, it is not easy either to leave this book and return to real life, away from the beauty real and imagined of this magical part of the world.

 Mary-Jane Deeb is a published mystery writer and avid reader.
 Her first novel, published in 2004, was set in Provence: Murder on the Riviera, Her protagonists, are amateur detectives: a French Grand-mere of the old school, who lives in Grasse in an old country house (a mas), and her half-American, and very modern grand-daughter Chrissy (Marie-Christine de Medici).